HCL-TECH-SOFTWARE/connections-automation/documentation/VARIABLES.md

 elasticsearch_default_version | 7 | Default ElasticSearch version
 elasticsearch_default_port | 30098 | ElasticSearch port
 elasticsearch_replica_count | 3 | Replica count to set in Helm charts for Elasticsearch
-elasticsearch_auto_expand_replicas | *none* | Whether the ElasticSearch cluster should automatically add replica shards based on the number of data nodes.
-Specify a lower bound and upper limit (for example, 0–9) or all for the upper limit.
-For example, if you have 5 data nodes and set index.auto_expand_replicas to 0–3, then the cluster does not automatically add another replica shard.
-However, if you set this value to 0-all and add 2 more nodes for a total of 7, the cluster will expand to now have 6 replica shards setup_elasticsearch | false | True will deploy ElasticSearch 5 (for Connections 6.5CR1) setup_elasticsearch7 | false | True will deploy ElasticSearch 7 (for Connections 7) setup_opensearch | True | True will deploy OpenSearch
+setup_elasticsearch | false | True will deploy ElasticSearch 5 (for Connections 6.5CR1)
+setup_elasticsearch7 | false | True will deploy ElasticSearch 7 (for Connections 7)
+setup_opensearch | True | True will deploy OpenSearch